 “The new hub will offer local older people living with dementia a base to come along and chat, enjoy activities and keep physically and mentally active.
 Many organisations will be on hand to support local people who might need advice, support or a friendly chat.”

-It is a collaborative project with Middlesbrough Council and Public Health South Tees, with the day-to-day operations being ran by health, social care and support organisations from the local area, Middlesbrough Council, Middlesbrough MIND, Nuvo Well, The Sunshine Project, Age UK, Carers Together, Terry Doyle’s holistic therapies, Middlesbrough College, the Sanctuary, and the Alzheimer’s Society.
+It is a collaborative project with Middlesbrough Council and Public Health South Tees, with the day-to-day operations being ran by health, social care and support organisations from the local area, Middlesbrough Council, Middlesbrough MIND, Nuvo Wellbeing, The Sunshine Project, Age UK, Carers Together, Terry Doyle’s holistic therapies, Middlesbrough College, the Sanctuary, and the Alzheimer’s Society.

 The hub will offer a Range of information for anyone pre- and post-dementia diagnosis.
 It hopes to recruit people who are attending, providing them with a leading role in running the centre as the hub develops.